PhD Student, Topic: Ant Ecology in Ecuador

 Just contact me!
 I always like to talk about ants, exchange research ideas or maybe just chat about ant keeping.

-I'm especially fond of tropical ant species, since the tropics are one of the most diverse places on earth, and it is here that I am able to get sense of their true range of diversity.
+I'm especially fond of tropical ant species, since the tropics are one of the most diverse places on earth.
+It is here that I am able to get sense of their true range of diversity.
 I have worked with ants in West Africa, South-East Asia, and in Central- and South America.
 However, I'm also familiar with European ant species.

 My current main research focusses on ant ecology in Ecuador (Province Esmeraldas).
 Here, I work mainly predation networks of army ants, taxonomy and ant species recovery.